strinsberg/slrg_data/docs/sphinx/source/install.rst

 Some of the script information is stored in a configuration file.
 It can be convinient to save some fields so you don't have to type everything in everytime you run a script.

-See :ref:`scripts <scripts>` for information on passing some arguments as command line options or function parameters.
+See the :ref:`Scripts section <scripts>` for information on passing some arguments as command line options or function parameters.

 .. automodule:: config
    :members: